 Continue making your own discoveries today with the benefit of your included Oslo Pass.

-You’re Program Director will be happy to provide suggestions to help you make the most of your time in Oslo.
 Perhaps you’ll delve into Norway’s skiing heritage and enjoy one of the city’s finest vantage points with a visit to the iconic Hollmenkollen Ski Jump.
 Stop by the Ski Museum, or experience this famous jump, used in the 1952 Winter Olympics, for yourself with a zip line ride down its arch.
 Or, you may choose to visit the Historical Museum, which spans Norway’s rich history and features the only surviving Viking helmet ever found.

 After breakfast, you'll transfer to the airport for your flight home.